 We will quickly touch base on some tools that can be used to automate trigger email workflow.

-ActiveCampaign allows to create drip emails that are driven by subscriber interaction, behavior, interests, location, history and more.
 It helps to automate the entire life cycle of a customer.
-This toll handles marketing automation, and multi-channel marketing and comes with a built-in CRM.
+This tool handles marketing automation, and multi-channel marketing and comes with a built-in CRM.

 10 Best Triggered Email Campaigns That Have Set A High BenchMark In The Industry